caybokotze/deek-dbs/readme.md

 # Description

-> DeekDbs (Database Syncer) is a database syncing / migration tool that can be used to copy or sync data across environments.
+> DekeDbs (Database Syncer) is a database syncing / migration tool that can be used to copy or sync data across environments.
 The inspiration behind this project is to make the syncing, migration and backup of databases a bit easier when managing multiple clusters of databases.

 # Primary Use Cases